What Makes NVIDIA Datacentre GPUs Special

 NVIDIA Professional Datacentre GPU Summary

-The below table summarises each GPUs performance along with their technical specifications.
+The below table summarises each GPU’s performance along with its technical specifications.

-ARCHITECTURE Blackwell Hopper Hopper Ampere Ampere Ada Lovelace Ada Lovelace Ampere Ampere Ampere Ada Lovelace Ampere
+Architecture Blackwell Ultra Blackwell Blackwell Blackwell Hopper Ampere Ampere Volta Ada Lovelace Ada Lovelace Ampere Ampere Ampere Ada Lovelace Ampere

 Ready to Buy?